1 Oct 2021

 The secret has been out for years: Tasmania is amazing.

-Home to frontier wilderness, incredible food, delicious wine and romantic escapes, now is the ideal time to make your way to Australia’s Apple Isle.
+Home to frontier wilderness, incredible food and delicious wine, now is the ideal time to make your way to Australia’s Apple Isle.

 Check out 6 reasons to book a Tasmanian getaway today!

 As the jewel in the crown of Tasmania’s many natural wonders, the majestic Lake St Clair National Park hits its peak (quite literally) at Cradle Mountain.

 Part of the Tasmanian Wilderness World Heritage Area, which spans over 1 million hectares, Cradle Mountain in Lake St Clair National Park is one of the world’s last remaining reserves of temperate rainforest.

 Tasmania’s highest peak, Mount Ossa (1617m) is a popular side trip that includes cascading waterfalls and a challenging summit.

 This meant that until 1991, despite the abundance of pure Tasmanian water and fresh Tasmanian air, no locally-produced gin, no vodka, and most importantly, no whisky was being made on the Apple Isle!

 It took a very sensible man by the name of Bill Lark, founder of the eponymous Lark Distillery, until the early 1990s to question such a silly law.
 'How could this be true?' he must've thought to himself (probably while quaffing an inferior drink), 'surely Tasmania is the perfect place to mix it with the best?'

 Clearly he was onto something because since then the industry has grown to include 22 whisky distilleries in Tasmania, many of which are knocking off serious competition at international award shows.

 Thankfully, Drink Tasmania offers fully guided Premium Whisky Tours.
 These are a full day tour that takes in three southern distilleries and includes tastings of up to a dozen different pours.